openSUSE/gitarro/doc/BASICS.md

 # Basic concepts

-gitbot runs a validation script, binary or command (-t or --test) against PRs of the GitHub repository you specify (-r or --repo) .
+gitarro runs a validation script, binary or command (-t or --test) against PRs of the GitHub repository you specify (-r or --repo) .

 There are two basic ways of using it:

 * It can run against the first untested PR or the first PR with a comment to force a test, or against the PR you specify.

-  In this case you will need to run gitbot as many times as opened PRs requiring tests.
+  In this case you will need to run gitarro as many times as opened PRs requiring tests.

-  It works this way so if you are using Jenkins pulling the repository, you can have one job build for each gitbot execution.
+  It works this way so if you are using Jenkins pulling the repository, you can have one job build for each gitarro execution.

 * If you are using [webhooks](https://developer.github.com/webhooks/), then you just need to specify the ID of the Pull Requests that started the hook (--P or --PR)

-It is also posible to tell gitbot to ignore PRs unless specific files are changed (by path or by extension with -f or --file), and specify a URL to added to the Pull Requests with the link to the log with the test output, for example to a Jenkins log (-u o --url).
+It is also posible to tell gitarro to ignore PRs unless specific files are changed (by path or by extension with -f or --file), and specify a URL to added to the Pull Requests with the link to the log with the test output, for example to a Jenkins log (-u o --url).

 # Current syntax:

 ```
-Usage: gitbot.rb [options]
+Usage: gitarro.rb [options]

 Mandatory options:
     -r, --repo 'REPO'                GitHub repository to look for PRs.
-For example: openSUSE/gitbot.
+For example: openSUSE/gitarro.
     -c, --context 'CONTEXT'          Context to set on comment (test name).
 For example: python-test.
     -t, --test 'TEST.SH'             Command, or full path to script/binary to be used to run the test.
     -f, --file '.py'                 pr_file type to run the test against: .py, .rb
-    -g, --git_dir 'GIT_LOCAL_DIR'    Specify a location where gitbot will clone the GitHub project.
-If the dir does not exists, gitbot will create one.
+    -g, --git_dir 'GIT_LOCAL_DIR'    Specify a location where gitarro will clone the GitHub project.
+If the dir does not exists, gitarro will create one.
 For example: /tmp/

 Optional options:
     -d, --description 'DESCRIPTION'  Test decription